-DUPUIS.-ELEMENTARY SYNTHETIC GEOMETRY OF THE POINT, LINE AND CIRCLE IN THE PLANE.
-By N. F. DUPUIS, M.A., Professor of Mathematics, University of Queen's College, Kingston, Canada.
-Gl.
-8vo.
+Dupuis.-ELEMENTARY SYNTHETIC GEOMETRY OF THE POINT, LINE AND CIRCLE IN THE PLANE.
+By N. F. DUPUIS, M.A., F.R.S.C., Professor of Pure Mathemiatics in the University of Queen's College, Kingston, Canada.
+G obe 8vo.
 4s.
 6d.